Mobile healers, politics and development in sub-Saharan Africa 1870-2000: Transformations, contestations and innovations

 In this project, the main questions are:

-The team focuses on Namibia, Malawi, Somalia and Tanzania, with wider comparisons made possible through collaboration with project partners.
-In the first phase of the project, senior research fellows Jan Kuhanen and Kalle Kananoja will focus on Tanzania and Namibia respectively.
+The team focuses on Namibia, Malawi and Tanzania, with wider comparisons made possible through collaboration with project partners.
+In the first phase of the project (2019-20), senior research fellows Jan Kuhanen and Kalle Kananoja focused on Tanzania and Namibia respectively.
+In 2020-21, the project expanded to contemporary history including the responses to Covid-19 pandemic.
+In 2021, doctoral researcher Kaisa Harju joined the team.
+Her work focuses on Namibia.

 The project combines archival research and oral history fieldwork, methodological and empirical collaboration and co-writing.
 The main results will be published in peer-reviewed publications and in popular formats, with emphasis on open access.
 Finally, the team, together with partners, aims to provide a synthesis of the main research findings, which are expected to be of value to a range of end users interested in global health and medicine.